sahilmalhotra0510/io/charts/charts.md

 # React Update Requests

 Here are two items for the near-term React wishlist.
 These will allow positive jobs and value-added to be compared with negative impacts.
-And will show the total amounts by default, with a toggle to per-dollar.
+Total Amounts would be displayed, with a toggle to Per-Dollar Spent.

 1.)
 When clicking on the [Sector List](/io/build/sector_list.html?view=mosaic&count=100&indicators=ACID,ETOX,EUTR) column headers: